Your go-to guide to mastering your in-person market experience

 Hi!
 I’m Lucy.
 Chardonnay and vintage finds lover, founder of the handmade jewelry brand bel monili *and* your new guide to making your handmade business WORK online.

 As a handmade seller, you may find that your cost for materials is cutting into your profit margin.
 When we first start a craft business, we are usually making just a few items.
 But as your business grows, you may find the need to purchase your supplies and materials at higher quantities.
 This is when you’ll need to look into sourcing materials to purchase wholesale.

 But buying wholesale takes some research.
 There are a lot of scams and low quality sellers out there.
 Knowing where to look and what to look out for will help you navigate this world.

 Let’s get shopping!

-Most states will require you to have a tax ID in order to purchase wholesale.
+Most states will require you to have a tax ID (sales tax exempt number) in order to purchase wholesale.
 This number is not the same as the EIN or Business ID number that you use to identify your business on your tax returns.
-But you will need the EIN in order to get the Tax Exempt number that you’ll need in order to purchase wholesale.
+Depending on what state you are in, you may use your EIN (or your social security number) to get the sales tax exempt number that you’ll need to be able to purchase wholesale.

-Your state will be the one to issue the Tax ID for you.
+Your state will be the one to issue the sales tax exempt number for you.
 Go to your state’s individual business center website, and find their directions for “sales tax exemption”.

 With the Internet, you have access to a multitude of wholesale suppliers.
 Take your time to research websites and compare their pricing.